Hannoob/ROPvsSolid/ROPExample/BlogPost.md

         (username ,password)
 ```

-This way of doing things have the bennefit that you are now able to pass in any functions into the method, that has the same method signature.
+This way of doing things have the benefit that you are now able to pass in any functions into the method, that has the same method signature.
 That means, that when we look at our `UserRepo`, we see the following simple piece of code.

 ```fsharp